nevalang/website/content/docs/directives/index.md

 ---
 title: Compiler directives
 weight: 5
+description: "Compiler directives are special instructions for compiler.

+They are not intended to be used on a daily basis by regular user but good nevalang programmer understands how they work because they are base for how many language features operate"
 ---

-Compiler directives are special instructions for compiler.

-They are not intended to be used on a daily basis by regular user but good nevalang programmer understands how they work because they are base for how many language features operate.

 ## `#extern`